Non Controlling Interest

 For the majority of publicly traded companies, the number of outstanding shares is so large that a normal position cannot influence higher level activity, which is why it is deemed as a non controlling interest.
 It is generally not until one holds 5-10% of the total oustanding shares that they can push for a seat on the board, or significantly drive changes at the shareholders’ meetings by publicly lobbying for them.

 There are generally two types of non controlling interests:

 A Direct NCI receives a proportionate share of all equity recorded by the subsidiary — these equity balances include both pre-acquisition and post-acquisition amounts.

 An Indirect NCI receives a proportionate share of a subsidiary’s post-acquisition equity only.

 In calculating the NCI share of equity, it is consolidated equity rather than recorded equity on which the NCI is calculated.
 Hence, in calculating both the DNCI and INCI share of equity, adjustments must be made to eliminate any unrealized profits or losses arising from transactions within the group.

 It is important to investors that companies provide transparency regarding non controlling interests, because this will give them a better understanding of the effect of the NCI on a group’s financial position, financial results and cash flows, and therefore also the risks faced by the group.
-Investors will thus be better informed regarding the actual value of the assets and liabilities of the NCI, and also the extent to which the assets and liabilities are attributable to the holders of the NCI.
+Investors will thus be better informed regarding the actual value of the assets and liabilities of the NCI when it is held by a company, and also the extent to which the assets and liabilities are attributable to the holders of the NCI.
 Investors will then be better positioned to form their own opinion regarding the effect of an NCI on the various ratios and items in the financial statements.